On the number and size of Markov equivalence classes of random directed acyclic graphs: Computation of the tower weights

 \begin{remark} The same arguments as in Lemma \ref{lem:SingleGenerationHeightVector} show that for any $k\geq 1$, there is a strictly positive probability $p_k>0$ to see exactly $k$ sites in a fixed layer $i$, provided that $n$ is sufficiently large. \end{remark}

-Note that previously exact asymptotic bounds -- in terms of Gaussian tails -- were only known for the last layer using generating functions; see \cite{L:MaximalVertices}.
-Lemma \ref{lem:SingleGenerationHeightVector} yields Gaussian tails for any generation.
+We remark that previously exact asymptotic bounds -- in terms of Gaussian tails -- were only known for the last layer using generating functions; see \cite{L:MaximalVertices}.
+Proposition \ref{pro:LevelEstimate} yields Gaussian tails for any generation.
 Next, we consider the vertical distance until we reach a layer containing only a single element.
 We say that $H_j$ is a \textbf{regeneration layer} if and only if $h_j=1$.
 Moreover, we let $\tau_i$ be the $i^{\textup{th}}$ \textbf{regeneration point}, i.e.\ we set

 and recursively whenever there are at least $i+1$ many regeneration points in the tower for some $i\in \N$.
 Recall that $\Omega_n$ denotes the space of tower vectors of size $n$.
 In the following, it will be convenient to write $\Omega^{r}$ for the space of tower vectors with $r$ regeneration points, and we set as the space of tower vectors of size $n$ with exactly $r$ regeneration points.
 Moreover, we set as the space of all tower vectors.
 The following result, which is a consequence of Theorem~3.3 in~\cite{M:ShapeDAG}, gives a bound on the total number of regeneration points $R(h)$ of a tower vector $h$. \begin{lemma} There exist constants $c_1,c_2>0$ such that for all $s \in \R$ where $X$ is a standard normal random variable. \end{lemma} We use the conventions that $\tau_0=0$, and $\tau_i=\hei(G)+1$ if $h$ contains less than $i$ regeneration points.
 Let $A_n$ be the event that the tower of a \DAG according to $\P_n$ has at least $\frac{1}{2}c_1 n$ many regeneration points, and note that by Lemma~\ref{lem:NumberOfLevels}